Commonly asked questions

 Customers are always routed to the closest proxies relative to their backend server, which will provides optimal latency.

 Another example that can help you understand this better: the IP address 8.8.8.8 is reachable globally, but when you look up Cloudflare, you will see that their location is California/USA.
 However the search doesn't dictate the multitude of their global data centers.
-To see which locations we have on our network, please refer to our FAQ section.
+To see which locations we have on our network, please refer to our section.